hussamh10/fetch/README.md

 </p>

 ## Supported classes for file search:
-- Type the class name at the start of the query and then the approximate query.
+- Type the corresponding class name at the start of your approximate query to search for files of that type.

 Class name  | Supported file types
 ------------| -------------